-“According to SDI Insight data, when asked which qualifications service desk professionals planned to undertake over the next 12 months, the proportion who highlighted ITIL 4 mirrored the statistic we saw looking to undertake ITIL v3 in 2017.
+“According to SDI Insight data, when asked which qualifications service desk professionals planned to undertake over the next 12 months, the proportion who highlighted ITIL 4 and its adoption mirrored the statistic we saw looking to undertake ITIL v3 in 2017.
 Not only does this show that ITIL 4 is not necessarily more in demand than ITIL v3, but it also shows that ITIL v3 remained a relevant and consistently attained qualification until it was retired.
 This could signify that ITIL 4 will remain as popular over the years, and as this version will be frequently updated, perhaps uptake will increase as more iterations are released.”When asked which qualifications #servicedesk pros planned to undertake over the next 12 months, the proportion who highlighted ITIL 4 mirrored the statistic @SDI_Institute saw looking to undertake ITIL v3 in 2017 – @SDIScarlett #ITSM Click To Tweet

 Liz Beavers, Senior Solutions Engineer, ITSM, SolarWinds

 “What I’ve noticed most since the release of ITIL 4 is that it has made ITIL a more approachable framework for IT teams.
 Regardless of experience or maturity, I frequently hear customers wanting to adopt or implement the ITIL framework.
 The 7 Guiding Principles of ITIL 4 have opened up ITIL for broader interpretation as it aligns with a given organization.
 This enables teams to use these best practices as recommendations for how to make the services they provide better for their employees—regardless of which department is fulfilling a given service.